Address: Poltavskyi Shliakh Str. 13/15

 Before the World War I Hast Hotel was located in this building.

 Pavlov Manor house stood for 190 years, survived two World Wars.
-Alas, on the night of July 6, 2022, it was destroyed by a missile strike by Russian troops.
+However, on the night of July 6, 2022, it was severely damaged by a Russian missile strike.